10 secret spots of New York

 9. Party at the museum!

 Fotografiska New York is anything but your average museum.
-The outside of the building is a marvel, but the inside doesn't have a traditional museum atmosphere - I love it because it's a mix of photography, art, music and nightlife!
+From the outside the building is a real marvel, but inside it doesn't have a traditional museum atmosphere - I love it because it's a mix of photography, art, music and nightlife!

 It never ceases to amaze because there is no permanent collection - every exhibition is unique!
-It's a constantly changing, living art space that showcases the latest movements and social issues by emerging and established artists through a vibrant cultural programme.
+It is a living art space in constant change capable of showing the latest movements and social issues by emerging and established artists, through a vibrant cultural programme.

-The elegant interior design, the ambient lighting of the rooms and the soothing ambient music make for a totally different experience every time and a reason to come to Fotografiska New York on every trip to the city.
+The elegant interior design, atmospheric lighting and soothing ambient music make for a totally different experience every time and a reason to visit Fotografiska New York on every trip to the city.

-Fotografiska New York often organises events with live music and special exhibitions, so you'll enjoy the New York night in a very original way!
+Fotografiska New York often hosts events with live music and special exhibitions, so you'll enjoy the New York night in a very original way!

 10. Kayak the Hudson River